If you’ve ever been worried your boobs don’t look like the ones on social media or in the movies, you’re not alone.

 Take care of your breasts, okay?

-Exercise regularly.
+- Exercise is key.
 Exercise reduces the risk of breast cancer significantly.
 It also releases feel-good hormones that can help you if body image (or anything else) is stressing you out.

-Give your breast a massage.
+- Give your breasts a massage.
 Break out the good oil, too.
 If skincare is your thing, don’t leave your breasts out of your regimen.

 You have a unique beauty, and you’re capable of seeing it too.